bhagadepravin/acceldata/pulse/pulse-documentation.md

     - Deleting the Keytab

 * [HDFS Dashboard](https://docs.acceldata.io/pulse/hdfs-dashboard)
-Enabling HDFS monitoring on Pulse gives you an in-depth overview of the Hadoop file system within your cluster.
-You can also observe and monitor the overall health of your HDFS cluster pertaining to the CPU and memory usage.
+<sub>Enabling HDFS monitoring on Pulse gives you an in-depth overview of the Hadoop file system within your cluster.
+You can also observe and monitor the overall health of your HDFS cluster pertaining to the CPU and memory usage. </sub>
   - Charts on HDFS Dashboard
   - [HDFS Analytics](https://docs.acceldata.io/pulse/hdfs-analytics)
   - [HDFS File Explorer](https://docs.acceldata.io/pulse/hdfs-file-explorer)